laterpay/laterpay-wordpress-plugin/laterpay/README.txt

   post content.
 You can choose to not show this button and instead render it from within your theme by calling
   <?php do_action( 'laterpay_purchase_button' ); ?> within your theme.
 * Teaser content: Every post you sell with LaterPay has to contain a teaser.
-  The teaser is shown to the user before he has purchased a post.
+  The teaser is shown to the user before he purchases a post.
   The plugin automatically generates teaser content by taking the first 120 words of every existing post.
   You can refine the teaser content on the ‘Add / Edit Post’ page.

 You have the choice between two presentation modes for your teaser content:

 * Teaser only: This mode shows only the teaser with an unobtrusive purchase link below.
 * Teaser + overlay: This mode shows the teaser, an excerpt of the full content under a semi-transparent overlay that briefly explains LaterPay's benefits.
 The plugin never loads the full content before a user has bought it.

-The plugin provides two shortcodes that will allow you to sell additional content directly from within another post:

-* [laterpay_premium_download] renders a 300px x 300px box containing information about a linked premium content and a LaterPay purchase button.
-A user can purchase the linked content directly via this shortcode.
-You can sell attachments from your WordPress media library or other posts via a shortcode.
-If a user purchases an attachment via a shortcode, it will be downloaded after the purchase.
-If he purchases another post, he will be redirected to that post after the purchase.
-* [laterpay_box_wrapper] aligns multiple [laterpay_premim_download] boxes.
-Please note: Shortcodes and the respective parameters are extensively documented in the "appearance" tab.

 Furthermore, the plugin provides:

-* Content Rating: If you enable content rating, users who have purchased a post, will be able to rate it on a five star scale.
-Users, who haven't bought a post yet will see a summary of all prior ratings below the LaterPay purchase button.
-* LaterPay invoice indicator: The plugin provides a code snippet you can insert into your theme that displays the user's current LaterPay invoice total and provides a direct link to his LaterPay user backend.
-  You don't have to integrate this snippet, but we recommend it for transparency reasons.
 * Support for all standard post types and custom post types.
 * Full localization: The plugin is fully localized for English and German.